 Your name in Persian means Water Lily, have you always been interested in water and science?

 I was always passionate about water that is true!
 For example, in masters I was focused on surface water issues, and in PhD I was focussed on water distribution network issues.
 Even in my current job, I am designing sanitary and storm water systems.
-I call myself a water enthusiast as I was or am also involved with other water organizations such as Canadian Water Network (CWN), and Canadian Water Resources Association (CWRA) to promote water related awareness.
+I call myself a water enthusiast as I was or am also involved with other water organizations such as Canadian Water Network (CWN), and the Canadian Water Resources Association (CWRA) to promote water related awareness.

 What made the Okanagan campus the right place to conduct this research?